*The following story is based on actual events*

 Then, I saw them.

-Barely visible in the gloom, tendrils of wallpaper ripped slowly from the wall.
+Barely visible in the gloom, tendrils of wallpaper tore theemselves slowly from the wall.
 Each piece wriggled and spasmed like a worm over a fire.

-I crawled backwards in horror as the ripping grew in intensity–louder, louder, LOUDER.
+I crawled backwards in horror as the ripping sound grew in intensity–louder, louder, LOUDER.

-The strips reached the floor, scratching and clawing as they made their way closer.
+The tendrils reached the floor, scratching and clawing as they made their way closer.
 The wall behind rippled and bulged as something tried to push through.

 The sound swelled–a bloated, agonized thing.
 I scrambled to my feet and fled.
-A flash of lightning lit the veranda; rain poured down in a deluge.
+A flash of lightning lit the veranda; rain came down in a deluge.

 I turned towards the stairs and screamed.

-A flash of light–her face, screaming–the after-image burned in my retinas as darkness returned.
+There was a flash of light.
+The after-image of her face, screaming, burned in my retinas as darkness returned.
 A horrible banging sound tumbled down the stairwell.

 “ALISHA!!”
 I screamed, running after the sound.

 She stared at me blankly, no sign of recognition on her face.
-Behind her, through her, the door banged drunkenly on its hinges as the storm raged outside.
-Slowly, so slowly, her head tipped to the side.
+Behind her — oh, God, I could see through her — the door banged wildly on its hinges as the storm raged outside.
+Slowly, so slowly, her head tipped to the side — as if she was being pulled by her hair…

-Then, it snapped back and some unseen thing dragged her into the storm.
+Then, her head snapped back and some unseen thing dragged her into the storm.
 The remnant of a scream lingered before the roar of thunder drowned it out.

 I found myself in the courtyard, sprinting around the back as grass writhed and thrashed around me like a sea of serpents.